 Class actions most often only address one type of exposure or one defendant.
 As a result, class actions rarely award mesothelioma victims compensation for all of their exposures.

 Finally, in general, class action compensation amounts are distributed equally to all class members.
-In an individual mesothelioma case, there are several factors considered when reaching a verdict or settlement amount including, but not limited to the following:
+In an individual mesothelioma case, there are several factors considered when reaching mesothelioma settlement amounts or verdicts.

 - Medical expenses

 - Lost wages

 - Where, when, how and how long you were exposed to asbestos

 - Emotional effects on you and your family